gasparesganga/gasparesganga.com/labs/jquery-loading-overlay/index.md

 "2000ms pulse"
 "pulse"
 ```
-If you prefer to rely on your custom animations altogether you can disable then setting `imageAnimation`, `customAnimation` and `textAnimation` to `false`, providing animations through custom CSS classes.
+If you prefer to rely on your custom animations altogether you can disable them setting `imageAnimation`, `fontawesomeAnimation`, `customAnimation` and `textAnimation` to an empty string `""` or `false`, providing animations through custom CSS classes.